flowground/amazonaws-com-glue-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetDevEndpoint
-### <p>Retrieves information about a specified DevEndpoint.</p> <note> <p>When you create a development endpoint in a virtual private cloud (VPC), AWS Glue returns only a private IP address, and the public IP address field is not populated.
-When you create a non-VPC development endpoint, AWS Glue returns only a public IP address.</p> </note>
+<blockquote><p>Retrieves information about a specified DevEndpoint.</p> <note> <p>When you create a development endpoint in a virtual private cloud (VPC), AWS Glue returns only a private IP address, and the public IP address field is not populated.
+When you create a non-VPC development endpoint, AWS Glue returns only a public IP address.</p> </note></blockquote>

 #### Input Parameters
 * `Action` - _required_